mahan-mohammadi/cpp-project1/README.md

 # bugs:
-the print section to cli function misbehaves when number is unexpected
+the see resource function still works if no resource exists
 # to do:
 finish the request menu
 bugs